givememoney60229/deeplearn-project/README.md

 # deeplearn-project
-deeplearn homework from NCKU taiwan modify by other source code
+deeplearn homework from NCKU taiwan and not done by myself but modify by other source code